Envirometrix/PredictiveSoilMapping/main.md

 international standard definitions of soil properties, and of associated methods to assess those soil properties, through `ISO TC-190` and `ISO TC-345`.
-Such unambiguously defined international standards are required for purposes as such as multi-partner global soil mapping.
+Such unambiguously defined international standards are crucial for success of the multi-partner global soil mapping projects.

 In the following sections we focus our discussion on the soil properties that were first mapped for the https://soilgrids.org project: